-- 3. Clean components properly and remove residue - 4.
-Dispose properly
+- 3. Clean components properly and remove media residue - 4.
+Dispose in an environmentally safe manner.

 9.3 Return Materials

 9.3.1 Return Materials Authorization

 For products being returned, regardless of the reason, the currently valid provisions of the returns policy set by MEISTER will apply.
 Return shipments which do not comply with the returns policy may be refused by MEISTER at the expense of the consignor.